 Grab some popcorn and watch your favorite movies come to life in Chicago.
 The city has been featured on the silver screen for over a century, including starring roles in classics like The Blues Brothers, Ferris Bueller’s Day Off, The Dark Knight, and more.
 Here are just a few ways to go behind-the-scenes while you’re here.

-Check out famous film locations in Chicago
+Famous film locations in Chicago

 The Blues Brothers